Where to start?

 Interests are things you enjoy – like subjects at school, going to gigs, sports, music, fitness or baking.
 Your interests can help you choose a career you’ll love.

 Strengths are things you’re naturally good at – like solving problems, being persuasive or being organised.
-Understanding them can help you think about which jobs you’d be good at.
+Understanding them can help you think about what jobs will suit you in the future.

 Start with YOU!